jfpoilpret/fast-arduino-lib/dox/tutorial.md

 @until sei
 The next part defines the standard `main()` function as the entry point of the program; first actions in the `main()` should always be to call `board::init()` (important initialization for some specific boards), then sooner or later call `sei()` to enable interrupts again, as interrupts are disabled when `main()` is initially called.

-@skipline FastPinType
+@skipline FAST_PIN
 This line declares and initializes a digital pin variable named `led` as output for the board's LED (i.e. `D13` on Arduino boards).

 `board::DigitalPin` is a strong enum class that defines all digital pins **for the current target**, that target must be defined in the compiler command-line.

-The actual type of `led` is `gpio::FastPin<board::Port:PORT_B, 5>` which means "the pin number 5 within port B"; since this type is not easy to declare when you only know the number of the pin you need, `gpio::FastPinType<board::DigitalPin::LED>::TYPE` is used instead, as it maps directly to the right type.
+The actual type of `led` is `gpio::FastPin<board::Port:PORT_B, 5>` which means "the pin number 5 within port B"; since this type is not easy to declare when you only know the number of the pin you need, `gpio::FAST_PIN<board::DigitalPin::LED>` is used instead, as this useful template alias maps directly to the right type.

 `led` is initialized as an output pin, its initial level is `false` (i.e. GND) by default.